 - The figure attributed to the president’s economists does not appear anywhere in the White House report.

 - Rather, the Weekly Standard attributed the number to economists at the White House after it made its own calculations and conclusions.

 - The methodology used to get that number was previously termed suspect because it lumps all costs associated with stimulus projects together as if they are wages, suggesting it would have been cheaper to just "cut a $100,000 check" to each person who found work as a result of the stimulus.

-On the Truth-O-Meter, we rate Boehner’s tweet (and the subsequent variations of his claim) as False.
+On the Truth-O-Meter, we rate the tweet (and the subsequent variations of the claim) as False.